Fun Facts About Alligators

 Florida and Louisiana rank 1st and 2nd for the size of their alligator populations.The Sunshine State is home to more than one million alligators.
 And in 1987, the American alligator became Florida's official state reptile.
 Louisiana isn't far behind Florida in sheer numbers and the Big Easy holds the record for the largest alligator ever captured.
 The alligator was almost 19 feet long!

-While alligators are sometimes prized for their hides or meat, Florida alligator attractions like the Everglades Holiday Park are intriguing tourist destinations that allow people to take a look at living gators in their natural habitat.
+While alligators are sometimes prized for their hides or meat, Florida alligator attractions like the Everglades Holiday Park are intriguing tourist destinations that allow people to take a look at living gators in their natural habitat on an exciting airboat tour.
 Visitors can also support the species and the environment due to the fact that alligators live longer in captivity.
 The environment is more protected, the risks are lower and food comes on a regular basis.
 Exactly how much longer is a much-debated topic - one alligator born in captivity in 1936 is still living to this day!

 Learn More About Alligators - and Interact With Them - at Everglades Holiday Park

 We've just gone through 15 alligator facts you might not have learned in school.
 Are you hooked yet?
 Do you want to see this amazing creature up close?
-Watch our video for more information, or better yet, visit Everglades Holiday Park and get to know the gators up close and personal.
-We offer live gator shows featuring the cast of Animal Planet's hit show Gator Boys!
+Visit Everglades Holiday Park and get to know the gators up close and personal through an exciting airboat tour.
+We also offer live gator shows featuring the cast of Animal Planet's hit show Gator Boys!

 BUY DISCOUNT TICKETS NOW